Protected constructor!export default class ExampleBehaviour extends AirshipBehaviour {

 The new health value.

-dontInflictDeath: booleanIf true, a death event will not be fired if the character's new health is less than or equal to zero.
+Optional dontInflictDeath: booleanIf true, a death event will not be fired if the character's new health is less than or equal to zero.
 This is useful when you want to broadcast a custom death event with Airship.Damage.BroadcastDeath.

 A character is a (typically human) object in the scene.
 It controls movement and default animation.
 Typically a game would spawn a character for each player.
 If using the default character it would be dressed with their customized outfit.